MichaelAlexandropoulos/Udacity-Restaurant-Project/README.md

 STAGE 3 of the Restaurant Project

+V 1.2 Requires Changes FIXES
+-- Restaurant detail page not available while offline FIXED Added after the fetch the request to the cache and return the response.

 V 1.1 Requires Changes FIXES
---I'm able to mark a restaurant favourite while offline, and I can even "submit" a review and it will show up in the list, however, if I refresh the page before going back online, I get the dinosaur :/
+--I'm able to mark a restaurant favorite while offline, and I can even "submit" a review and it will show up in the list, however, if I refresh the page before going back online, I get the dinosaur :/
 The app should behave offline exactly as it does online, except for maybe some UI to say "this review is pending until you reconnect" or something similar.
 FIXED

 --The button controls and form elements should use semantic elements.
 See code review.
 FIXED